Skip to content

 Common_goldeneye__17

-These ducks are found in both freshwater and saltwater habitats, including lakes, ponds, rivers, and coastal areas.
+These ducks are found in freshwater and saltwater habitats, including lakes, ponds, rivers, and coastal areas.
 They mainly feed on small fish, aquatic insects, mollusks, and crustaceans.

 KingdomAnimalia